Always have your reliever inhaler with you

 Blue relievers

-A lot of people have a blue reliever inhaler.
-Blue reliever inhalers contain a medicine called salbutamol which can quickly open your airways.
-Ventolin, Easi-Breathe, and Easyhaler are examples of salbutamol inhalers.
+Some people have a blue reliever inhaler.
+Blue reliever inhalers contain a short acting bronchodilator (SABA) medicine called salbutamol which can quickly open your airways.

-Blue relievers do not contain steroid medicine so they cannot treat inflammation in your airways.
-You need to use a steroid preventer inhaler every day too to keep down inflammation in your airways.
-This will lower your risk of having asthma symptoms or an asthma attack.
+If you use a blue reliever inhaler, you must also have a steroid preventer inhaler to keep down inflammation in your airways.
+Steroid preventer inhalers lower your risk of having asthma symptoms or an asthma attack.

-Combination inhalers used for MART (Maintenance and Reliever Therapy) or AIR (Anti-inflammatory Reliever) treatment plans contain both a steroid preventer medicine and a fast-acting reliever medicine called formoterol.
+Combination inhalers used for MART (Maintenance and Reliever Therapy) or AIR (Anti-inflammatory Reliever) treatment plans contain both a steroid preventer medicine and a long-acting bronchodilator (LABA) called formoterol.
+Formoterol can open your airways quickly if you have an asthma attack.

+Only combination inhalers that contain formoterol can be used as your reliever.
 Ask your GP, nurse, or pharmacist if you’re not sure what type of combination inhaler you’re using.

 When to use your reliever inhaler